 Let’s take a simple situation as an example — buying a mattress — and see how people get through each stage of the buyer journey.

 Say, a couple decided to move in together.
-They’ve just bought a wonderful antique bed, but it turned out that the old mattress didn’t fit.
+They’ve just bought an excellent antique bed, but it turned out that the old mattress didn’t fit.
 Now they are aware of their need to buy a new one.

 The situation is simple, but if only a few people knew what to make up their bed with, they would google ”how to sleep right,” or “how to make the bed less hard.”
 At the awareness stage, share helpful educational content and make it easy to find on Google and other search engines.
 Promote a solution to the problem right in that content, and follow up with contextual advertising to move people to the next stage.